Sinding Larsen Johansson Syndrome

 - Lastly, when the growth plates fuse, the bony stage has been reached.

 Children are most susceptible to Sinding-Larsen-Johansson syndrome when their bones are in the (2nd) apophyseal stage.
 During this phase, the apophysis is unable to withstand high tensile forces.
-When presented with strong, repetitive muscle contractions, micro-fractures occur in the immature area.
+When presented with robust and repetitive muscle contractions, micro-fractures occur in the immature area.

 Sinding-Larsen-Johansson Syndrome is more likely in very active children who participate in sports that involve running, twisting, and jumping, such as basketball, football, volleyball, soccer, tennis, figure skating, and gymnastics.

 What the Symptoms of Sinding Larsen Johansson Syndrome?

 Localised pain, swelling or tenderness is felt at the front of your knee – at the base of your patella (kneecap), where the patella tendon inserts into the patella.

 Patients are typically active boys aged 10 to 13 years but can also affect active girls a couple of years younger.
 Symptoms are usually:

 - Worse with exercise, stair climbing, squatting, kneeling, jumping and running.

 - Cause you to limp post-exercise (as the condition progresses)